Mentoring

 How Does It Work?

-Each student is paired with a mentor, typically a Notre Dame graduate student, young professional, or recent graduate of the BHP.
+Each student is paired with a mentor, usually young professionals who are just a bit ahead of the students in their lives and/or careers (local young professionals, Notre Dame MBA or other graduate students, as well as other local leaders in South Bend).
 The student and mentor are required to meet at least twice every semester (but many pairs meet more often than this).
-These conversations can take place over coffee, a meal, or on a walk around campus.
-These meetings are an opportunity to grow not only academically, but in one's character as well.
+These conversations can take place over coffee, a meal, or on a walk around campus, and are an opportunity to articulate one's worldview, hopes and dreams, fears and concerns, to someone who will listen attentively, ask thoughtful questions and provide helpful perspective.
 It is our sincere hope that, through mentoring in the BHP, students will in turn become trusted advisors and mentors themselves, both in their own careers and personal lives.

 “One especially valuable part of the experience has been the ability to discuss bigger, more abstract life questions in a setting that feels both safe and constructive.”